nursix/drkcm/docs/source/reference/ui/datatable.rst

 Example
 -------

-Typically, *DataTable* views would be implemented by CRUD methods.
+Typically, *DataTable* views are implemented in CRUD methods.

 The following example implements a *DataTable* view for the *org_facility* table, including server-side pagination and Ajax-filtering, like this: